nex3/nex3.github.io/source/blog/212-so-called-ai-cannot-program.md

 rules we all internalized as children (or adults, for second languages and beyond).
 In English, "ran boy" is not a valid sentence due to the language's semantics, although most native speakers would probably guess that it means "the boy ran".
-Noam Chompsky wrote "colorless green ideas sleep furiously" as an example of a sentence that is syntactically valid despite being nonsense.
+Noam Chomsky wrote "colorless green ideas sleep furiously" as an example of a sentence that is syntactically valid despite being nonsense.

 The fact that that sentence is nonsense is the domain of "semantics".
 Semantics